kriot/3DJS/README.md

 It works on mobile platforms!

-It helps you to understand how does OpenGL and XNA DirectX work.
+It helps you to understand how OpenGL and XNA DirectX works.
 ##Data structures, algorithms and math analysis

-The main idea of the project is using matrices to make any tranformations with points (or vectors).
+The main idea of the project is using matrices for making any tranformations with points (or vectors).

 ###How it works
 Let all points are 4 dimension vectors (x,y,z,1).